Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Survival analysis of breast cancer patients

+An important challenge in high-dimensional survival analysis with small sample sizes is the instability of results across different train-test partitions of the data.
+To illustrate this issue, Table \ref{tab:my-table1} presents the results for the four Cox regression models (lasso and adaptive lasso with PCA, Ridge and Uni weights) evaluated on two different random train-test partitions of the data.The table shows that lasso selects only one variable in the first partition but 21 variables in the second partition.
+Similarly, the Uni weighting approach shows substantial variation, selecting 44 variables in Partition 1 versus 61 variables in Partition 2.
+The optimal model also changes between partitions: Ridge performs best in Partition 1 with $K(\hat{\beta})=0.883$, while Uni performs best in Partition 2 with $K(\hat{\beta})=0.901$.
+This demonstrates how the selected variables and model performance can significantly vary depending on the specific data partition used, and clearly underscores the need for the novel approach to model selection presented in Section \ref{best_model}.

-This issue is addressed by using the best model selection procedure proposed in Section \ref{best_model}.
-Section \ref{simul} showed that Ridge, PCA and Uni provide similar results.
-For this reason, here only Ridge and PCA results are discussed.
-The data is divided into train and test sets 100 times, giving $100$ different partitions.
-Then, the procedure described Section \ref{best_model} is applied.
-Note that in our case, as the sample size is $234$, the power index of each model is calculated taking the $K=\lceil \sqrt{n/2}\rceil=\lceil \sqrt{234/2}\rceil=11$ most important variables, according to the importance index.
-Figure \ref{fig:alasso}, which displays the variables sorted according to the value of their importance index for adaptive lasso with PCA weights, shows a trend where the importance of the variables rapidly declines, and the first selected variables accumulate the highest importance values by far.
-Additionally, it is worth mentioning that this elbow pattern can be observed in other statistical methodologies, such as in the representation of explained variability in methodologies like PCA.
+To address this variability, we implement the best model selection procedure proposed in Section \ref{best_model}.
+Section \ref{simul} and the supplementary materials show that Ridge and PCA weights provide the best results across a wide range of different simulation scenarios.
+For this reason, we focus our discussion primarily on Ridge and PCA results.
+The procedure involves creating 100 different random train-test partitions of the data with the train sets containing 200 observations and the test sets containing 34 observations.
+For each partition, we fit the penalized Cox regression models, compute their performance metrics, and record the selected variables.
+We then apply the importance index calculation detailed in Section \ref{best_model} to identify the most significant predictors across all partitions.
+Given our sample size of $n=234$, we calculate the power index for each model using the $K=\lceil \sqrt{n/2}\rceil=\lceil \sqrt{234/2}\rceil=11$ most important variables according to the importance index.
+Figure \ref{fig:alasso} displays the variables sorted by their importance index values for adaptive lasso with PCA weights, revealing a characteristic elbow pattern where importance values decline rapidly after the top few variables.
+This pattern, similar to the scree plots in other statistical methodologies, provides visual confirmation that a small subset of variables accounts for most of the predictive power in the model.

+Following the methodology outlined in Section \ref{best_model}, we select the final model for each penalization approach by identifying the model that maximizes the sum of the K-index and the power index.
+Specifically, for each candidate model, we calculate its K-index (measuring predictive performance) and power index (measuring how well it captures the most important variables identified across all partitions).
+The model with the highest combined score is then fitted on the complete dataset using only the selected variables.